wendyverdonk93/docs/content/guides/getting-started/_index.md

 * You can explore new features
 * No costs are associated with transactions

-If you run into issues during this process, email our Customer Operations Team at <support@multisafepay.com>
+For support, email the Customer Operations Team at <support@multisafepay.com>

 ## Step 2: Set up your MultiSafepay Control
 After successfully creating a test account, it is time to set up your MultiSafepay Control.
 With MultiSafepay Control, you can generate your [API key](/faq/general/multisafepay-glossary/#api-key), monitor transactions, configure payouts, generate reports, and more.